CleanroomMC/cleanroom-website/docs/groovy-script/mods/pneumaticcraft/explosion.md

 Converts an input item into an output item, with a chance to fail and destroy the item.

 :::::::::: details Tip {open id="tip"}
-Consider using the inWorldCrafting Explosion compat instead!.
+Consider using the inWorldCrafting Explosion compat instead!
 ::::::::::

 ## Identifier